cap-js/docs/java/observability.md

 CAP Java SDK plugs a CDS-specific actuator `cds`.
 This actuator provides information about:

-- The version and commit id of the currently used `cds-services` library
+- The version and commit ID of the currently used `cds-services` library
 - All services registered in the service catalog
 - Security configuration (authentication type and so on)
 - Loaded features such as `cds-feature-xsuaa`